MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 1. Go to the [Azure portal](https://portal.azure.com) and sign in with admin credentials for the tenant.

 2. Open **App Registration** from the navigation pane and go to the appropriate App.
-Under **Manage**, select **Certificates and secrets**.
+Under **Manage**, select **Certificates and Secrets**.

-3. Select **New Client secret** and select an expiry period for the secret.
+3. Select **New Client Secret** and select an expiry period for the secret.
 Copy the generated secret and save it because it is not shown again.

 4. Use this Client secret and the application ID to configure the connector.

 ### Create a SharePoint app with OAuth configuration

 1. Go to  `https://Org-Name.sharepoint.com/sites/mysite/_layouts/15/appregnew.aspx`.
-2. On the Client Id and Client Secret fields, select **Generate**.
+2. On the Client ID and Client Secret fields, select **Generate**.
 3. For Title, enter an app name.
 4. In the App Domain field, enter `www.gcs.com`.
 5. In the Redirect URL field, enter `https://www.gcs.com`.